jacobcantwell/amazon-lightsail-minecraft/README.md

 ## Setup Minecraft: Bedrock Edition Server

-### Download Minecraft: Bedrock Edition Server

-You can download the official Minecraft: Bedrock Edition server from the Minecraft website: [Download Bedrock Server Software for Minecraft](https://www.minecraft.net/en-us/download/server/bedrock).

-Download either the Windows or Ubuntu version.

 ### Windows Only - Configure Server Firewall for Minecraft: Bedrock Edition

 If Window's firewall are set incorrectly, it will black the connection to your Minecraft server.